CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Blocks/IBlock.md

 An IBlock Object consists of a [IBlockDefinition](IBlockDefinition), a metadata and a TileData.
 It refers to a block in the game.

+## Importing the package
+It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
+`import crafttweaker.block.IBlock;`

 ## Calling an IBlock Object

 There are multiple ways thet return an IBlock object: